Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 4. What to Pack & Wear in Tokyo in March 2026?

-5. FAQ about March Weather in Tokyo 2026
+5. FAQ about Tokyo Weather in March 2026

-1. Tokyo Weather in March 2026: City-Specific Conditions
+1. Tokyo Weather in March 2026: Local Weather Overview

 As the city emerges from winter, Tokyo experiences a noticeable warming trend in March.
 March is a great time to explore Tokyo's urban areas and parks.
-The weather is often sunny, with occasional light rain and showers falling from the sky for about 8 to 10 days.
+The weather is often sunny, with occasional light rain and showers for about 8 to 10 days.

 1) Average Temperature and Seasonal Feel

 Average temperatures usually range from 5°C to 15°C (41°F to 59°F).
-Mornings and evenings are cool, and the air is dry and crisp.
+Mornings and evenings are cool, with dry and crisp air.
 Daytime temperatures are often mild, especially on sunny days.

 Uenokoen Cherry Blossom, Tokyo